Western-Artificial-Intelligence/ai-law-agents/docs/USER_GUIDE.md

 - `scripts/run_pilot_trial.py` exposes `--timeout-seconds`, `--max-retries`, `--backoff-seconds`, `--backoff-multiplier`, and `--rate-limit-seconds` plus YAML overrides under `backend_policy`.
 - Batch configs support per-model (or global) `backend_policy` blocks with the same keys; parameters are logged in each `TrialLog`.
 - Backend parameters (e.g., `temperature`) can be supplied via `backend_params` in YAML (or repeated `--backend-param key=value` flags) and are recorded in `model_parameters`.

+## Groq key pool & best practices
+- `GroqBackend` sends every call through a `GroqKeyPool` that selects the least-used key with available concurrency, so usage stays balanced.
+- Each `GroqKeyStatus` tracks inflight requests, total calls, rate-limit streaks, and exponential backoff (max 30s) so the pool can failover as soon as a key throttles.
+- Set `GROQ_API_KEYS` (JSON list), `DEFAULT_MAX_CONCURRENCY`, and optional `GROQ_API_KEY_CONCURRENCY` in `.env` to specify how many concurrent calls can be done at once to that API key. (see "Install" above for formatting)
+- Size concurrency caps based on Groq dashboard quotas; keep the default conservative to avoid exceeding project limits.
+- Monitor long-running services by logging `GroqKeyPool.summary()` periodically to confirm no key is permanently throttled.

 ## Structured verdict output
 <<<<<<< HEAD